Anna Sutherland Bissell: Career

-Executive

-After her husband's death in 1889 and with five children and one grandchild, Bissell took over the business and became the chief executive officer of the Bissell company.

-Bissell established new guidelines on trademarks and patents and moved Bissell carpet sweepers into the international market.
-By 1899 she had created the largest organization of its kind in the world.
+After her husband's death in 1889 and with five children and a grandchild, Bissell took over the business and became the chief executive officer of the Bissell company.
+She established new guidelines on trademarks and patents and moved Bissell carpet sweepers into the international market.
+By 1899 it was the world's largest organization of its kind.

 In 1919, Bissell also became the chairman of the Bissell company.
 As president of the corporation and chairman of the board, Bissell introduced progressive labor policies including workman's compensation and pension plans long before these practices were widespread in industry.

 It was said of her that she "studied business the way other women of her time studied French."
 She kept pace with the growing complexities of industrialism and knew every facet of the Bissell production.

-Philanthropist
+Civic activities

-Bissell was a charter member of the Ladies Literary Club, a life member of the Women's City Club, and an active member of Zonta.
+Bissell was a charter member of the Ladies Literary Club, a life member of the Women's City Club, and an active member of Zonta International.
 She served on the board of The Clark Memorial Home and was for years the sole woman member of the National Hardware Men's Association.

 Bissell was a generous philanthropist.
 She was the first woman trustee of the Methodist Episcopal Church and was actively involved in Bissell House, a recreation and training program for Grand Rapids, Michigan youth and immigrant women.
 She also served on the board of what was to become Blodgett Home for Children.

 Personal life

-Anna Bissell was born on 2nd December 1846 in River John, Nova Scotia, to William and Eleanor Sutherland.
-They moved to Wisconsin when Anna was a child.

-Bissell's husband was Melville Reuben Bissell.
-They had five children.
-In 1889, Bissell's husband died from pneumonia.
+At age 19, Anna Sutherland married Melville Reuben Bissell.
+They had five children and at least one grandchild.
+In 1889, Melville Bissell died from pneumonia.

-On November 8, 1934, Bissell died in Grand Rapids, Michigan.
+On November 8, 1934, Anna Sutherland Bissell died at age 87 in Grand Rapids, Michigan.
 Bissell is buried in Oakhill Cemetery in Grand Rapids, Michigan.

 Legacy

 In July 2016 a seven-foot (2.1 m) statue of Bissell was unveiled; it is located outside the DeVos Place Grand Gallery in Grand Rapids, Michigan.
-The bronze statue with "Anna Bissell (1846–1934)" was designed by Ann Hirsch.
+The bronze statue was designed by Ann Hirsch.
 It was funded by the Peter Secchia family.

-There is a small park on the water in River John Nova Scotia also dedicated to Bissell.
+A small park on the water in River John, Nova Scotia is dedicated to Bissell.

-Bissell's home known as the Bissell House in Grand Rapids, Michigan, no longer exists, however, its site is now occupied by NBC television affiliate station WOOD-TV.
+Her home in Grand Rapids, Michigan, also known as the Bissell House, no longer exists.
+The site is now occupied by NBC television affiliate station WOOD-TV.